The All Ireland Talent Show series 1: 3rd World Records

 2 rappers, one from Lagos and one from Limerick.
-Their rap is 'soft rap' and wants to embrace all ages.
-They were neighbours who bumped into each other in the street, said hello and took their talent from there.
-Advisor, Cormac Battle, couldn't believe that such a professional rap duo had walked into their audition room.
-These guys are also a bit of a gamble for Blathnaid, as she's worried the older generation might not get them.
+Their rap is 'soft rap' and aims to embrace all ages.
+They were neighbours who bumped into each other in the street, said hello, and took their talent from there.
+Advisor, Cormac Battle, couldn't believe that this rap duo had walked into their audition room.
+Blathnaid took a risk on them and was worried that the older generation might not get them.
 They came 5th in the series, thus leaving the competition.

 Week five (The South)

 The fifth episode was broadcast on 1 February 2009.
 It featured auditions from the South which saw John Creedon choose five acts to compete.

 Barry Walsh

 Barry Walsh' is a 19-year-old experimental guitarist from mallow County Cork.
 He began to teach himself how to play at the age of 13 and entered the show following his first public performance at his Leaving Certificate ceremony.